OUR FAVOURITE MEXICAN RESTAURANTS IN BERLIN

-Dolores is a long time favourite of Berliners and a long time favourite of mine.
+Dolores is a long-time favorite of Berliners and a long-time favorite of mine.
 They’ve been around since 2004 and claim to be the pioneer of the “German burrito trend”, being the first to bring the California burrito to Berlin.
 Aside from their delicious burritos, they’ve tacos and quesadillas on the menu.
-Like other Mexican restaurants noted here, you can custom build your order with meat, veggies, salsa, and other tasty things like cilantro or pink onions.
+Like other Mexican restaurants noted here, you can custom-build your order with meat, veggies, salsa, and other tasty things like cilantro or pink onions.

 - Rosa-Luxemburg-Straße 7, 10178